-Charles Glass is a broadcaster, journalist and writer, who began his journalistic career in 1973 at the ABC News Beirut bureau with Peter Jennings.
-He covered the October Arab-Israeli War on the Egyptian and Syrian fronts.
-He also covered civil war in Lebanon, where artillery fire wounded him in 1976.
-He was ABC News Chief Middle East correspondent from 1983 to 1993.
-Since 1993, he has been a freelance writer in Paris, Tuscany, Venice and London, regularly covering the Middle East, the Balkans, southeast Asia and the Mediterranean region.
-He has also published books, short stories, essays and articles in the United States and Europe.
+His journalistic career began in 1973 at the ABC News Beirut bureau with then Chief Middle East Correspondent Peter Jennings.
+He covered the October 1973 Arab-Israeli War on the Syrian and Egyptian fronts.
+He also reported the civil war in Lebanon, where artillery fire wounded him in 1976.
+He left Lebanon at the end of 1976 to work at the London Observer and then for Newsweek magazine.
+He returned to ABC News as Chief Middle East correspondent in 1983 and held the post until 1993, when he left the network to concentrate on writing books.
+He has been a freelance writer in Ireland, Paris, Tuscany, Venice, London and Beirut, covering the Middle East, Northern Ireland, the Balkans, southeast Asia and the Mediterranean region.
+In addition to his non-fiction books, he has published short stories, essays and articles in the United States and Europe.

-He has made many documentary films for U.S. and British television, including “Pity the Nation: Charles Glass’ Lebanon”; “Iraq: Enemies of the State” about military escalation and human rights abuses, broadcast six months before Iraq invaded Kuwait; “Stains of War” about war photographers; “The Forgotten Faithful” about the Palestinian Christian exodus from the West Bank; “Our Man in Cairo”; “Islam” for London Weekend Television; and “Sadat: An Action Biography” for ABC.
-His film “Edward Said: The Last Interview” was shown at the ICA in London, the British Museum and other cinemas around the world.
+He has made many documentary films for U.S. and British television, among them “Pity the Nation: Charles Glass’ Lebanon”; “Iraq: Enemies of the State” about military escalation and human rights abuses, broadcast six months before Iraq invaded Kuwait; “Stains of War” about war photographers; “The Forgotten Faithful” about the Palestinian Christian exodus from the West Bank; “Our Man in Cairo”; “Islam” for London Weekend Television; and “Sadat: An Action Biography” for ABC.
+His film “Edward Said: The Last Interview” was shown at the ICA in London, the British Museum and cinemas around the world.

 In 2011, he founded Charles Glass Books, an imprint of independent London publisher Quartet Books.
 The imprint published the British edition of Stéphane Hessel’s best-selling Time for Outrage (French edition, Indignez-vous!); D. D. Guttenplan’s American Radical, a biography of legendary investigative journalist I. F. Stone; Big Issue founder John Bird’s The Necessity of Poverty; and John Borrell’s The White Lake, a western journalist’s struggle against corruption in post-Communist Poland.
 The latest from Charles Glass Books is Low Life, a collection of Jeremy Clarke’s columns for The Spectator.